Journaling helps you explore your own thoughts, beliefs and values. It is an opportunity for reflection on your own conscious growth and development.

 However, as travelers, we don't always have these opportunities when traveling and meeting new people.
-Writing in a journal has the same effect as confiding and can boost your mood after releasing pent up emotions and frustrations.
+Writing in a journal has the same effect as confiding in someone and can boost your mood after releasing pent up emotions or frustrations.

 Anything can be kept in a journal – there are no rules.

 Inside your journal you can keep records of stories, people you’ve met, places you've been, goals, dreams, travel itineraries, plans, drawings, ideas, contact details, inspiration, quotes, poems, art and memorabilia.

 The more varied the information and style you put into your journal, the more fun you’ll have creating it.